Single Transition Layer in Mass-Conserving Reaction-Diffusion Systems with Bistable Nonlinearity: Examples

-\subsection{Examples}
+\section{Examples}

-In this subsection, we present two helpful examples for understanding our results; we consider \eqref{a1} on an interval $0 < x < 1$ under the Neumann boundary condition, where $0 < \ep \ll D$ and $f(u,v)$ is a smooth function with bistable nonlinearity.
+In this section, we present some helpful examples for understanding our results; we consider \eqref{a1} on an interval $0 < x < 1$ under the Neumann boundary condition, where $0 < \ep \ll D$ and $f(u,v)$ is a smooth function with bistable nonlinearity.
+In our numerical simulations, the values of the diffusion coefficients $\ep$ and $D$ are given by $\ep = 0.01$ and $D=1.0$, respectively.